 The Acer VG271U does not have a local dimming feature.
 The above video is provided for reference only.

 Very good peak brightness in SDR.
 The VG271U is quite a bit dimmer than the Acer Nitro VG271.
 This is unexpected, but we have rechecked both, and it's a real difference between them.

 Like most IPS monitors, the VG271U has very good horizontal viewing angles.
 The black levels remain almost constant to any angle, but the brightness drops off gradually and colors lose accuracy.

 Very good vertical viewing angles.
 The brightness drops off a bit faster vertically than horizontally and colors shift faster, but this shouldn't be an issue for most people.

 Excellent gray uniformity.
 There is some vignetting visible in the corners, and the sides of the screen are slightly darker.
 The center of the screen is very uniform, though, and there is very little dirty screen effect.

 Unfortunately, the Acer VG271U has terrible black uniformity, with significant clouding and backlight bleed throughout.
 This varies between units, though, and depends on the manufacturer's quality control standards.
 If you have the VG271UP, let us know how you find the black uniformity in the discussions down below.

-Out of the box, this monitor has decent accuracy.
-Gamma is relatively flat and tracks close to 2.2, and it doesn't follow the sRGB target curve.
+Out of the box, this monitor has very good accuracy.
+Gamma is very close to 2.2, and tracks the sRGB target curve very well.
 There are some inaccuracies in all colors and shades of gray that some people might notice, and the color temperature is a bit warm.